 Time Of Remembrance And Reconciliation For Those Who Lost Their Lives During The Second World War

-Time of Remembrance and Reconciliation for Those Who Lost Their Lives During the Second World War is a holiday with quite a long name, but it’s also a holiday that sums up its purpose rather well.
-This holiday is observed on May 8th and May 9th every year.
+Time of Remembrance and Reconciliation for Those Who Lost Their Lives During the Second World War is a holiday with quite a long name, but it also succinctly captures its purpose.
+This holiday is observed annually on May 8th and May 9th.

-As the long-winded name of this holiday implies, it’s a day to pay tribute to the victims of WWII.
-This holiday begins on the anniversary of the date when WWII Allies accepted the unconditional surrender of the armed forces of Nazi Germany.
-In most countries, this holiday is observed but isn’t celebrated as a public holiday.
+As the lengthy name of this holiday suggests, it is a day to honor the victims of WWII.
+The holiday commences on the anniversary of the date when WWII Allies accepted the unconditional surrender of the armed forces of Nazi Germany.
+In most countries, this day is observed but is not celebrated as a public holiday.

-This holiday was created by the United Nations General Assembly on November 22, 2004.
-It’s been celebrated ever since to pay homage to the victims of the second world war.
+The United Nations General Assembly established this holiday on November 22, 2004.
+It has been commemorated ever since to pay respect to the victims of the Second World War.

 Facts About World War II

-Below are some of the facts that we’ve learned about WWII during the course of all of our research.
-We hope that our readers find them as illuminating as we did.
+Below are some facts we have learned about WWII throughout our research.
+We hope our readers find them as enlightening as we have.

 - WWII began on September 1, 1939.